Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

 Inherit the LinOp class
 ************************
-Cytnx also expose the interface **LinOp.matvec**, which provides more flexibility for users who want to include additional data/functions associate with the mapping.
-This can be achieve with inheritance of **LinOp** class.
+Cytnx exposes the interface **LinOp.matvec**, which provides more flexibility for users who want to include additional data/functions associated with the mapping.
+This can be achieved with inheritance from the **LinOp** class.

-Let's demonstrate how to use this with the similar example.
-Again, we consider a operator that interchange the 1st and 4th elements.
-But this time, we want the 2nd and 3rd elements add with a constant as an external parameter.
+Let's demonstrate this in a similar example as previously.
+Again, we consider an operator that interchanges the 1st and 4th elements.
+But this time, we want to add a constant, which is an external parameter, to the 2nd and 3rd elements.

-First, let's create a class that inherit **LinOp** object, with a class member **AddConst**.
+First, let's create a class that inherits from **LinOp**, with a class member **AddConst**.

-* In python:
+* In Python:

 .. code-block:: python
     :linenos: